System Administration

 Phishing Club - Change company

-The currently active organization context is prominently displayed in the top navigation menu, ensuring clear awareness of which organization's data and campaigns you are currently managing:
+The currently active organization context is displayed in the top navigation menu, showing which organization's data and campaigns you are currently managing:

 Phishing Club - Current company